 The best in NSW/ACT

-The Federal Government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2016 as the best university in New South Wales and the ACT for Humanities, Culture and Social Sciences.
-UOW is also ranked as the best university in New South Wales and the ACT for Health Services and Support.
+The Federal Government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2017 as the best university in New South Wales and the ACT for Humanities, Culture and Social Sciences, and second among all universities in New South Wales and the ACT for Health Services and Support.

 Find your why